-Healthy Families NZ is large scale initiative which aims to improve people’s health where they live, learn, work and play, for the prevention of chronic disease.
+Healthy Families NZ is a large scale initiative which aims to improve people’s health where they live, learn, work and play, for the prevention of chronic disease.

 Healthy Families NZ brings community leadership together in a united effort for better health, aiming to improve people’s health where they live, learn, work and play by taking a dynamic systems approach to preventing chronic disease.